 4.1.4 NVivo-Based Qualitative Insights

 Using NVivo, thematic coding was applied to responses from in-depth interviews and focus group discussions.
 Five major themes emerged from the qualitative data collected from children and caregivers in IDP camps:

-Table 7:
+Table 7.